 Roasted Salsa Verde is the perfect way to use up tomatillos.
 This salsa has a bit of a kick to it thanks to the poblano and jalapeño peppers, but it’s not too spicy.

-Love this recipe for Black Bean Hummus?
-Sign up for Good Life Eats email updates and never miss another recipe!
+Did you love this recipe for Black Bean Hummus?
+Sign up to receive Good Life Eats Email Updates and never miss another recipe!

-- one 15 ounce can Bush's Low Sodium Black Beans, drained and rinsed
+- 1 - 15 ounce can Black Beans, drained and rinsed

 - 1 clove garlic

 - 2 tablespoons Tahini